Sober Living and Halfway Houses in Longmont, CO

 - Accepts Federal, or any government funding for substance use programs

-Sobriety House Inc Stepping Stone is a halfway house in Denver, CO, 80206 zip code.
+Sobriety House Inc Stepping Stone is a sober living home in Denver, Colorado, 80206 zip code.

 Address: 1368 Elizabeth Street, Denver, CO 80206 in Denver County